Davao del Norte: Establishment

-During the Marcos dictatorship
+Martial law era

 For Davao del Norte and the island of Mindanao, things began to take a turn for the worse during the last months of Ferdinand Marcos' first presidential term.
 Marcos' debt-driven election spending had precipitated an economic crisis by late 1969, which then led to social unrest, violent crackdowns on protests, and eventually to the radicalization of many students throughout the country.
 In addition, news of the 1968 Jabidah massacre ignited ethnic tensions which encouraged the formation of secessionist movements in Mindanao.
 The September 1972 declaration of Martial Law then began a 14-year period historically remembered for its human rights abuses, often involving the warrantless detention, murder, and physical, sexual, or mental torture of political opponents, student activists, journalists, religious workers, farmers, and others who fought against the Marcos dictatorship.
 Among the most prominent of these victims were student activist Godofredo Abellana and labor organizer Eduardo Lanzona, who both fled political persecution in the urban areas and worked in the rural areas of Davao Del Norte.

 Another major event in Davao Del Norte during this era was the establishment of a massive banana plantation in the province by Marcos crony Antonio Floirendo Sr., a major contributor to Marcos's 1965 and 1969 presidential campaigns.
 After Floirendo's initial business plans were rebuffed by the Senate during prior administrations, Marcos gave Floirendo special permission to lease 6,000 hectares of government land despite a 1,024 hectare limit, and to also hire prisoners from the Davao Penal Colony (Dapecol) as his laborers, soon allowing Floirendo to export bananas to the lucrative Japanese market and establishing him as the Philippines' "Banana King."

 Contemporary history

-By 1996, Davao had a total of twenty-two municipalities with the creation of San Vicente (now Laak) in 1979, Maragusan in 1988, and Talaingod in 1991.
+By 1996, Davao province had a total of 22 municipalities with the creation of San Vicente (now Laak) in 1979, Maragusan in 1988, and Talaingod in 1991.

 On January 31, 1998, President Fidel V. Ramos signed Republic Act No. 8470, which split the province into two, creating the province of Davao de Oro (Compostela Valley).
-In the meantime, Davao was renamed back to Davao del Norte.
+In the meantime, Davao province was renamed back to Davao del Norte.
 Together with the creation of the new province, two cities and one municipality were created: the municipality of Tagum, capital of Davao del Norte, was converted into a city (R.A.
 8472); Samal, Babak, and Kaputian were joined into the city of Samal (R.A.
 8471); and the municipality of Braulio E. Dujali was created out of several barangays in Panabo and Carmen (R.A.
 8473).
-The province then had 8 municipalities and 2 cities.
+The province then had eight municipalities and two cities.

 Republic Act No. 9015, signed into law on March 5, 2001, by President Gloria Macapagal Arroyo, converted the municipality of Panabo into a city.
 Republic Act No. 9265, approved on March 15, 2004, created the municipality of San Isidro from Asuncion and Kapalong.
+In 2026, San Isidro was renamed as Sawata following a plebiscite.